 (9) A portion of the distributions made represents a tax return of capital.
-Return of capital distributions have been reclassified from undistributed net investment income to paid-in capital to more appropriately conform financial accounting to tax accounting.
+Return of capital distributions have been reclassified from undistributed net investment income to paid-in capital to more appropriately conform financial accounting.

-To the Board of Trustees of PIMCO Variable Insurance Trust and Shareholders of PIMCO Emerging Markets Bond Portfolio
+To the Board of Trustees of PIMCO Variable Insurance Trust and Shareholders of PIMCO Long-Term U.S. Government Portfolio